-- Publicly post or otherwise disseminate messages clearly prohibiting GBV, SEA/SH and providing the contact information for the Project GRM, should there be any cases or suspicion of sexual exploitation and abuse. - Prepare and implement and train all workers in regard to GBV prevention and child protection protocols during community engagement activities.
-Identify and prepare a list of GBV psychosocial support services that are available to support victims/survivors. - Ensure that the Project GRM will have a mechanism for confidential reporting with safe and ethical documenting of GBV issues
+- a code of conduct, and making safe spaces available for beneficiaries to share any concerns around SEA/SH experiences. - All training modules delivered will include topics relating to gender equality, GBV, sexual abuse and harassment.
+Information regarding these programs will also be disseminated across the country using the Women's Development Committees as a means of information dissemination. - Prepare and implement and train all workers in regard to GBV prevention and child protection protocols during community engagement activities.
+Identify and prepare a list of GBV psychosocial support services that are available to support victims/survivors. - Ensure that the Project GRM will have a mechanism for confidential reporting with safe and ethical documenting of GBV issues.